Information on Applying

 Investigators who are interested in contacting participants for independent research involving above minimal risk must submit a draft of a letter intended for Participants explaining the study and providing contact information.
 The letter will be submitted to the NIH CNS IRB as a protocol amendment.
 If the IRB grants approval the Coordinating Center will mail the letter to participants as described above.

 In each case, the Participant will be responsible for contacting the Investigator of the proposed research or treatment study directly to enroll in the independent study.
 The Principal Investigator of the independent study and his/her institution are responsible for ensuring that all uses of the data are consistent with federal, state, and local laws and regulations and any relevant institutional policies and agree to provide a list of the eyeGENE® Participants who choose to participate as described in the eyeGENE® Data Usage Agreement.

 Data Sharing and Reporting Requirements

-To continue to offer high quality information, especially when dealing with the rare disease populations within the eyeGENE® biorepository, all data resulting from research analyses of eyeGENE® resources is required to be returned to the eyeGENE® Coordinating Center.
-The NEI expects approved Investigators to share information generated to the fullest extent possible with the eyeGENE® Coordinating Center and the vision community.
-If full data sharing is not possible, the Investigator must provide an appropriate explanation.
-The ability to share, and the quality of the data resulting from a study, may be considered by the eyeGENE® Resource Access Subcommittee as part of the approval decision.
+The NEI expects approved Investigators to share both raw and analyzed information generated from use of the data and samples from the eyeGENE® Network with the eyeGENE® Coordinating Center and the vision community through the NEI Data Commons.
+If data sharing will not be possible, the Investigator must provide an appropriate explanation.
+The ability to share, and the richness of the data resulting from a study, may be considered by the eyeGENE® Resource Access Subcommittee as part of the approval decision.
 Please include details of a data sharing plan in the Research Plan.
-Data pending publication may be delayed release.